 We have bike racks available throughout the campus for bike storage, and Parking & Transportation Services has individual bicycle lockers for use by those who have a bicycle on campus, or for those who would like to commute to campus by bicycle.
 The lockers are made of steel and totally enclose the bicycle.
 There is also room for your helmet, riding shoes, etc. 8 lockers are available near Newell Simon Hall to anyone that holds a current bicycle registration (sticker on the bike).
 If your bike is not registered you may register for free with the Campus Police Department located in 300 S. Craig Street.
 Payment: Rentals are $35.00/year, plus a $5 key deposit, which will be refunded when you finish using your locker at the end of the rental period upon returning the key.
 The locker can be renewed for next year.
 If you would like to rent a locker please stop and speak with an associate from Parking & Transportation Services or call 268-2052.

 FREE - Carnegie Mellon and Port Authority Transit (PAT) have an agreement under which benefits-eligible faculty, staff and students may ride any PAT vehicle, for either business or personal travel, without charge.
 Use of this option by the Carnegie Mellon community has increased tremendously since the program was introduced in the late 90’s.
-The rider will be required to show a valid university ID.
-Please visit the ID Card Office for more details.
+The rider will be required to tap their valid CMU SMART Card on the PAT card reader to gain access.
+Please visit The HUB’s ID Card Services website for more details.
 This OPTION is convenient and less stressful than driving.
 Sound good?
 Get on the bus and rest your mind.
 Maps and schedules to help you plan your best route are available at the Port Authority or Buskarma.
 Paper copies of schedules are also available in the University Center, and on the buses.
 No worries — just time and space to enjoy your journey.